khawla-k-banydomi/schedulerapi/README.md

 In general, Koa has more support (due to a larger community) and framework-specific plugins (body-parsers, json, loggers, etc.), whereas Polka does not.
 In terms of performance, some small benchmarking tests were carried out using the tool wrk.
 In general, both performed quite similarly in the executions carried out.

+Conclusions and options

+Polka is a microframework with a minimalist design that allows us to develop applications quickly.
+In their documentation, they also compare it to other frameworks (such as Koa and Express) in Benchmarks, and it appears to be the most efficient.

+However, I believe that the separation of the router from the application, the support via plugins, the larger community, and the overall operation of Koa make it a more complete and interesting option for implementing the API project.

 Despite all of these I recommend to use express js since it can be considered as the optimized and best choice..When it comes to creating and exposing APIs (e.g. REST API) to communicate as a client with your server application, Express is an excellent choice for a server.[Read more Here](https://www.robinwieruch.de/node-express-server-rest-api/).